 These five-year awards combine an annual fellowship of $3,000 – $8,000 with a half-time graduate assistantship.
 This fellowship is funded by and named after Glenda Lappan, Elizabeth Phillips, and William Fitzgerald (now deceased), co-authors of the middle school curriculum Connected Mathematics Project.
 The LPF fellowship is offered to incoming mathematics education doctoral students who show exceptional promise for advancing the field of mathematics education.
 Newly admitted mathematics education doctoral students are automatically considered.

 Dean’s Scholars Program

-The Dean’s Scholar award, will provide up to a five-year commitment, conditional upon adequate academic progress and successful performance in a graduate assistantship.
-The package includes for each academic year a combined fellowship and assistantship stipend, which together will provide a total stipend of $22,000 (Fall and Spring only).
-The fellowship is approximately $5,000.
-A half-time assistantship (for which you will work 20 hours per week) provides salary benefits over the nine-month academic year of roughly $16,000, depending upon the assistantship level, which is based on your academic background and prior assistantship experience.
-In addition, the assistantship provides a waiver of the “out-of-state” portion of the tuition; a waiver of the “in-state” portion of tuition on nine course credits each semester; and medical plan benefits in the form of health insurance.
+The Dean’s Scholar award, will provide up to a five-year commitment, conditional upon adequate academic progress and successful performance in a half-time graduate assistantship.
+The package includes for each academic year a combined fellowship and assistantship stipend, which together will provide a total stipend of $25,000 (Fall and Spring only).
+Tuition and health benefits are also included.
+Students entering Fall 2022 are each guaranteed a Summer Research Development Fellowship of $6,000 to fund research the summer after their first year.
+If that summer is otherwise funded, the student may postpone this award.
 Newly admitted doctoral students are automatically considered.
 For more information on the above fellowship, please visit the College of Education Graduate Student Scholarships & Fellowships page.